 Why some people don’t get enough iodine

-Many families now also cut salt completely out of their diets, leading to lower iodine levels.
-Even when salt is added to their meals, it’s often in the form of regular salt or sea salt, rather than iodised table salt.
+Many families now cut salt out of their diets, leading to lower iodine intake.
+Even when they add salt to their meals, it’s often in the form of regular salt or sea salt, rather than iodised table salt.

-It’s possible to have too much iodine, but consuming a dangerously high level of it is actually quite difficult.
-For example, your child would need to eat 1 kg of mozzarella or 25 whole boiled eggs, or drink five glasses of milk in one sitting to have too much.
+It’s possible to have too much iodine, but consuming a dangerously high level of it is actually quite hard.
+For example, your child would need to eat 1 kg of cheese or 25 whole boiled eggs or drink 5 glasses of milk in one sitting to have too much.

 Some people are more sensitive to excessive iodine intake, which might cause difficulties with their thyroid glands.
 Some medications and supplements might also contain high doses of iodine.